SteeltoeOSS/Documentation/docs/configuration/placeholder-provider.md

 }
 ```

->NOTE: It is important to understand that the Placeholder resolver works by wrapping and replacing the existing configuration providers already added to the `ConfigurationBuilder`.
+>It is important to understand that the Placeholder resolver works by wrapping and replacing the existing configuration providers already added to the `ConfigurationBuilder`.
 As a result you typically will want to add it as the last provider.

 ### Access Configuration Data